Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

    This is an example of using Blender's powerful compositing abilities separate from its modeling and animation capabilities.
-   (A Render Layer could be substituted for the Image layer, and the "fade-network" effect will still produce the same effect).
+   (A Render Layer could be substituted for the Image layer, and the "fade-network" effect will still produce the same effect.)

 Fade In a Title